hashicorp/vault/api/SPEC.md

 Authentication is done with the login endpoint.
 The login endpoint returns an access token that is set as the `token` cookie.

+## Help

+To retrieve the help for any API within Vault, including mounted backends, credential providers, etc. then append `?help=1` to any URL.
+If you have valid permission to access the path, then the help text will be returned with the following structure:

+        {
+            "help": "help text"
+        }

 ## Error Response

 A common JSON structure is always returned to return errors: